arkayenro/arkinventory/ChangeHistory.md

+﻿# 3.11.00 Alpha 2 (13-AUG-2024)
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1976 - search match fading when offline or with tinted uynusable/unwearable was too difficult to see the difference, have reverted to hiding the items that do not match instead
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1975 - default bank ui wasnt staying in sync on bank re-opens which altered the destination for right click item moves

-﻿# 3.11.00 Alpha 1 (12-AUG-2024)
+# 3.11.00 Alpha 1 (12-AUG-2024)
- - fixed - https://github.com/arkayenro/arkinventory/issues/1974 - issue erasing datra for locations that arent supported, eg currency in this case
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1974 - issue erasing data for locations that arent supported, eg currency in this case

 # known issues
  - account bank tabs are currently excluded from restack